xian-network/docs/src/node/interfaces.md

 ---
-title: Events
+title: Interfaces
 description: CometBFT offers the following events to which you can subscribe
 ---

+# REST API
+Describe `query` endpoint

 # Subscribe to Events

-CometBFT offers the following events to which you can subscribe
+CometBFT offers the following events to which you can subscribe via Websockets
 ```
 EventNewBlock            = "NewBlock"
 EventNewBlockHeader      = "NewBlockHeader"